Georgeingebretsen/georgeingebretsen.github.io/_posts/2024-05-06-Evals-Research-Ideas.md

 Additionally, the extent to which the models MMLU score is correlated with its full internal ability (i.e. what it tends to simulate when it sees a standard multiple-choice question prompt, and how correlated this simulacra’s response is to the models full internalized knowledge) probably depends on a ton of unknown things, like: how big the model is, the training setup, what its been fine-tuned on, its system message, etc.

-    When GPT2 sees a typo in the problem statement it may simulate the responses of a crappy internet forum, while GPT4 might have developed a better notion of “answering correctly,” and adopted this tendency during RLHF.  \
+Like, maybe when GPT2 sees a typo in the problem statement it may simulate the responses of a crappy internet forum, while GPT4 might have developed a better notion of “answering correctly,” and adopted this tendency during RLHF.

 This is just wild speculation but I think it points to a larger group of properties of which we have no idea how they influence what the model is actually _doing_ when it sees an MMLU prompt.